abhishek18feb/serverless-curd-node/README.md

 npm run dev
 ```

+## To run all migrations
+npx knex migrate:latest

 ## I have implemented the Logic as per the attached image cinema.jpg
 To Start the serverless at locallay run the *serverless offline* command
 ## API for creating the Cinema